WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 ### Class Template

-Fixed-point numbers are specializations of `template <typename REPR_TYPE, int EXPONENT> class fixed_point;` where:
+Fixed-point numbers are specializations of `template <typename REPR_TYPE, int EXPONENT> class fixed_point` where:

 * `REPR_TYPE` is the underlying type used to store the value.
 (A type which satisfies `is_integral` is an appropriate choice.)
-Whether the number is signed is determined by whether REPR_TYPE is signed.
+Whether the number is signed is determined by whether	`REPR_TYPE` is signed.
 The default is `int`.

 * `EXPONENT` is the equivalent of a floating-point exponent and shifts the stored value by the requisite number of bits necessary to produce the desired range.
-The default is whatever value divides capacity equally between fractional digits and bits used to store integer digits and sign.
+The default value depends on `REPR_TYPE` and is whatever value divides capacity equally between bits used to store fractional digits and bits used to store integer digits and sign.

-Some examples include an unsigned 16-bit type with 8 integer digits and 8 fractional digits:
+Some examples specializations include an unsigned 16-bit type with 8 integer digits and 8 fractional digits:

     fixed_point<uint16_t>

-a signed 32-bit type which can represent numbers ending in .5:
+a signed 32-bit type which can represent half values:

     fixed_point<int32_t, -1>

-an unsigned 8-bit type with 8 fractional digits that can be used to store values in the range, [0, 0):
+an unsigned 8-bit type with 8 fractional digits that can be used to store values in the range, [0, 1):

     fixed_point<uint8_t, -8>